lordmulder/Simple-x264-Launcher/ReadMe.txt

 not least, some parameters are forbidden by the GUI.
 If some parameter is forbidden, that's because the GUI will set that parameter for you (if required) or because that parameter is NOT compatible with the GUI.

+Hint: Occasionally your custom parameters string may become very long, especially when working with zones.
+In that case you can right-click on the "Custom Parameters" edit box and choose "Open the Text-Editor".
+This will open a multi-line text editor for easier parameter handling.

 9. Color Spaces / Chroma Subsampling